daxAKAhackerman/testing-tor-network/README.md

 1. Choose an IP address for your service.
 By default, the CLI will always exclude the first 32 IP addresses of the subnet to assign IPs to the nodes, so choose an IP in this range (excluding `.0` and `.1` since they are used by Docker).
 If you need more than 30 IPs, you can adjust the `NUMBER_OF_FIRST_IPS_TO_EXCLUDE` variable in `cli/container.py`.
 2. Start your container using the correct network parameters: `docker run --network testing-tor --ip THE_IP_YOU_CHOSE mycontainer`.
-3. Start an HS container specifying the information of your service: `python cli/main.py containers add-hs --hs-port THE_PORT_TO_OPEN_TO_TOR --service-ip THE_IP_YOU_CHOSE --service-port THE_PORT_OF_YOUR_SERVICE`.
+3. Start an HS container specifying the information of your service: `python cli/main.py container add-hs --hs-port THE_PORT_TO_OPEN_TO_TOR --service-ip THE_IP_YOU_CHOSE --service-port THE_PORT_OF_YOUR_SERVICE`.
 Be sure that your service is listening on the correct interface (not just the loopback adapter).

 ### Adding a second network interface to an existing container and have an HS node forward HS requests to it